The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops around the cylinder

-has to contribute exactly one $\lambda$ or one $\lambda^{-1}$, and (2) trivial loops and loops with zero area (doubled edges) have to contribute the factor $1$, in each term in the expansion of partition function of the double-dimer model.
-To this end, in one dimer model we insert the weights $\lambda$ and $\lambda^{-1}$, for some column of bonds $\{(m_0n,m_0+1n)\}$, alternatively (figure \ref{fig3}). let's call such column the $m_0$-column.
+This case is specially simple because the Kasteleyn matrix can be diagonalized.
+We arrange some auxiliary fugacities $\lambda$ and $\lambda^{-1}$ in the two contributing dimer models, so that two conditions are satisfied; (1) each nontrivial loop (around the annulus) has to contribute exactly one $\lambda$ or one $\lambda^{-1}$, and (2) trivial loops and loops with zero area (doubled edges) have to contribute the factor $1$, in each term in the expansion of partition function of the double-dimer model.
+To this end, in one dimer model we insert the weights $\lambda$ and $\lambda^{-1}$, for some column of bonds $\{((m_0,n);(m_0+1,n))\}$, alternately (Figure \ref{fig3}).
+We call such $m_0$-column a zipper, in accord with \cite{kenyondouble}.
+The shape of the zipper is in principle not important, this choice is about computability.
 For our purpose, $\lambda=\mathrm{e}^{i\beta}$ is suitable.
 Of course it will not necessarily lead to a probability measure for the dimer model \footnote{It is nevertheless a probability measure in the case of a cylindrical domain with even vertical length ($N$ even) because of the balance between the number of dimers with $\lambda$ and $\lambda^{-1}$ fugacities in every dimer cover.} , but it will be one for the double-dimer model if one dimer model has fugacities complex conjugate of those of the other, and if $\beta$ is sufficiently small.
 We do so, and check if the above requirements are met.
 Each nontrivial loop crosses the $m_0$-column odd number of times, and each trivial loop even number of times.
 It is clear that the contribution of doubled edges is then the factor $1$.
 So it is sufficient to show that the contribution of any loop crosses the $m_0$-column $l$ times, in each term in the expansion of the partition function is $\lambda^{\pm l(\text{mod} 2)}$.
-It indeed holds because of the bipartiteness of the lattice, and the construction of the loops; each loop is a sequence of dimers, alternatively belong to one of the contributing dimer models.
+It indeed holds because of the bipartiteness of the lattice, and the construction of the loops; each loop is a sequence of dimers, alternately belong to one of the contributing dimer models.
 If, for example, we move on a loop from one cross of the $m_0$-column made by the loop to the other, we will pass the set of weight $\{\lambda,\lambda^{-1}\}$ precisely.
 So the contribution of each loop only depends on the parity of the number of crosses of the $m_0$-column made by the loop.
 There is always two equiprobable possibilities of such contributions for each loop.
 The partition function is then the expectation of $(\frac{\mathrm{e}^{i\beta}+\mathrm{e}^{-i\beta}}{2})^k$ or equally $(\cos\beta)^k$, where $k$ indicates the number of loops around the annulus in each configuration of the double-dimer model on the cylinder.
-The reason for dividing by $2$ is that the weight of any double-dimer configuration with $n$ loops is proportional to $2^n$.
+The reason for dividing by $2$ is that the weight of any double-dimer configuration with $l$ number of loops is proportional to $2^l$.
 If we orient the loops independently with equal probability, this expectation is somehow the discrete analog of the expectation of the layering operator, $e^{i\beta N_l}$, introduced in \cite{camia} for the Brownian Loop Soup (BLS) though the outcomes are very different in nature.

 In conclusion, we have the following identity,